airbus-seclab/android_emuroot/Howto.md

 ```

-You can execute android_emuroot as below without opening a shell on the emulator.
-If so you must then exit your shell and connect again once the script ends its operations.
+You can execute Android_Emuroot as below without opening a shell on the emulator.
+Once the script ends its operations, you can get a shell with `adb shell` which will have root privileges.

 ```
 python3 android_emuroot.py -t 180 -VVVVV -d emulator-5554 adbd